What is Running Disparity (RD)?

 Likewise, we can compute and express the RD for the value 0x7F as

-This means that the system designer must ensure that the ratio of logical 1 bits to logical 0 bits (over time) should be kept close to 1:1.
+The system designer must ensure that the ratio of logical 1 bits to logical 0 bits (over time) should be kept close to 1:1.

 Thus, the System Designer must follow any character/string with negative disparity with another character/string with an equal amount of positive disparity, and vice-versa.

-The purpose of keeping RD to a minimum is to maintain dc balance on the transmission medium.
+Keeping RD to a minimum is to maintain dc balance on the transmission medium.

 The System Designer must ensure that the RD does not increase without bounds.